An Atavist Bible Standard

 the Violent White-hot Crucible of First and

-Questions, doubts, and fears about the legitimacy of the Book of Revelation as a part of the New Testament or as a sane and understandable representation of ‘things which must shortly come to pass’ bedevil Christians, scholars, and researchers hoping to ascertain what point can be made out of what seems, at first glance, to be a bewildering kaleidoscope or cacophony of visions, metaphors, allusions and gargantuan demographic tragedies.
+Questions, doubts, and fears about the legitimacy of the Book of Revelation as a valid part of the New Testament or as a sane and understandable representation of ‘things which must shortly come to pass’ bedevil Christians, scholars, and researchers hoping to ascertain what point can be made out of what seems, at first glance, to be a bewildering kaleidoscope or cacophony of visions and metaphors, allusions and angels, demons, sorcery, war and bloodshed, and gargantuan demographic tragedies.

-Rising and falling, and rising again, like towering waves on stormy seas, the tumultuous chapters frantically lurch, spin, and sway from one fatal disaster to the next, seeming to portend an end of some unspoken milieu, which is described but not directly singled out by name.
+Rising and falling, and rising again, like towering waves on stormy seas, the tumultuous chapters frantically lurch, spin, and sway from one fatal disaster to the next, seeming to portend an end of some unspoken milieu, which is described in great detail but not directly singled out by name.

 The logic of these sections, together and apart, lends a subtle, but undeniable underlying sense to what might otherwise be taken to be random themes strung together without either rhyme or reason.
 And it is unhelpful and unfortunate to assume upon the material contemporary woes with which we feel concerned, when, in reality, the book may intend to document a singular trajectory of events designed and orchestrated to bring Jewish salvation history under the Second Jewish Commonwealth to a close.
 This record might otherwise vanish like a phantom or a vapor from the memory of the new people of God.